 The Beginning …

 BBBS Foundation began operations in Quincy.
-The building was in rough shape and often when unlocked doors, we found homeless people sleeping.
+The building was in rough shape but we managed to make it home.

 It wasn’t long before we moved our current location in Holbrook which gave us warehouse as well as office space, a better atmosphere, and much needed upgrades on our computer & phone systems.

 In our new digs, outgoing calls increased over 30%.

 A decade later, we doubled the number of lines & allowed many staff members to login from home, which reduced turnover and increased production.

 We added software to organize the routes and armed drivers with state-of-the-art GPS making residential pickups more efficient than following maps.

 Today, we are constantly exploring ways to improve production, serve our donors seamlessly, reduce waste, while also creating a positive and supportive work environment.